jameswilliams1/PecanAPI/README.md

 - No pagination is present, so the API would not work with extremely large amounts of data
 - No ability to search customer values that use lists (such as traits etc.) although this could be implemented in a similar way to the current search method for strings
 - Not all bad requests are handled, so some searches with bad syntax may return an empty json rather than a 400 error
-- No ability to add new users via the API
+- No ability to add new customers via the API